cdktf/cdktf-provider-snowflake/docs/provider.csharp.md

 - *Type:* string

-Password for username+password auth.
+Password for user + password auth.

 Cannot be used with `browser_auth` or `private_key_path`.
 Can also be sourced from the `SNOWFLAKE_PASSWORD` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#password SnowflakeProvider#password}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#password SnowflakeProvider#password}

 ---